asadkhan-786-gb/School-Payment-Management-System-in-Java/README.md

+# School Payment Management System in Java
+Creating a School Payment Management System in JAVA - Core java

+## Project Specification

+- Manage everything about school's fund
+- Basically a Money management System for Teachers, Students and the School
+- We have to keep a track of student fees and teacher's salary

+## Project Aim

+- Object Oriented Programming in JAVA
+- Building Java Applications
+- Fundamental Java programming Concepts
+- Java School Funds Management System
+- Classes and Objects in Java with Example
+-
+## Required Tools:
+1. JDK
+2. IDE - vscode

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.